handsontable/handsontable/docs/content/guides/cell-features/comments.md

 ## Set up pre-set comments

 You can also pre-define comments for your table.
-Comments are stored in the table's/column's/cell's metadata object and can be declared as any value of that type.
+Comments are stored in the table's/column's/cell's metadata object and you can declare as any value of the respective type.
 For example:

 ::: only-for javascript